Beckhoff-USA-Community/PackML_PLC_Example/README.md

 # Introduction
 The purpose of this project is to serve as an example of how to setup a PLC project using the current PackML base framework it is provided publically under the License in the repository.

-This sample is created by Beckhoff Automation LLC., and is provided as-is under the Zero-Clause BSD license.
+This sample is created by Beckhoff Automation LLC., and is provided as-is under the MIT license.

 # Getting Started
 Once the Repository has been cloned the user will need to install project libraries.